 - The Agency Worker Regulations (AWR) 2011 do not always protect agency teachers from sharp practice.
 After 12 weeks in the same role and with the same hirer, agency staff should get the same basic pay and conditions as directly-employed staff.
 However, some agencies and schools try to avoid the legislation - in particular by dispensing with the teacher before the 12 week period is up.
 Often, the same teacher is then re-engaged with the ‘clock’ having returned to Week 1.
 There are also reports that some agencies simply do not inform supply teachers of their rights under AWR.

-- A declining number of agency supply teachers are still offered work via “umbrella companies” – however, the NUT advises members against entering into such arrangements wherever possible.
+- A declining number of agency supply teachers are still offered work via “umbrella companies” – however, the NEU advises members against entering into such arrangements wherever possible.
 Umbrella companies used to exploit legal loopholes on payroll taxes, claiming they were reducing workers’ tax bills; however, since the regulations were amended in 2016, such claims (which were always doubtful) are now wholly without foundation.
 Teachers should always remember that ultimately the teacher, not the umbrella company, is liable should HMRC find evidence of non-payment or under-payment of tax.

 - Some teachers are now finding work through “limited company” arrangements; however the Union has significant reservations about these too, given that they are based on a strict definition of self-employment which teachers are unlikely to satisfy.
-As with umbrella companies, NUT members are advised not to enter into such arrangements.
+As with umbrella companies, NEU members are advised not to enter into such arrangements.

 - Recently various digital platforms have been developed to match teachers and schools quickly and effectively via a smartphone “app”.
 Schools pay a fee to the provider (usually much lower than typical agency fees); they then directly employ the teacher on SPTCD pay rates (although this may be restricted to the Main Pay Range minimum) and enable access to TPS membership.
-The NUT is closely monitoring the introduction of this technology.
+The Union is closely monitoring the introduction of this technology.
 However, the Union remains opposed in principle to the involvement of commercial intermediaries in relation to the employment of supply teachers, despite any apparent advantages such schemes may confer.

 - The increasing dominance of agencies, the cost of agency teachers and the current education funding crisis all mean that the use of the supply teacher is under threat.
 All too often schools are resorting to cheaper alternatives such as higher level teaching assistants or cover supervisors.
 Despite the undoubted professionalism of such staff, they lack the necessary training and qualifications to deliver the lessons of the quality and consistency which our children deserve.

-- The NUT has updated and expanded its Charter for Supply Teachers5.
+- The NEU (NUT section) has updated and expanded its Charter for Supply Teachers2.
 This document sets out the Union's aspirations for its supply teacher members and the steps needed to achieve them.
 In particular the Charter calls for supply teachers’ pay and conditions to be brought in line with the national pay arrangements for school teachers and for all supply teachers to have access to the Teachers’ Pension Scheme.
 Government, agencies, schools and supply teachers themselves all have their part to play in securing fair and equal treatment for supply teachers.
 The Union believes that the achievement of the Charter’s key objectives will be good for students and schools as well as for teachers.

-- The NUT is committed to the principle that schools should only employ qualified teachers in all schools, whatever the context.
+- The NEU is committed to the principle that schools should only employ qualified teachers in all schools, whatever the context.
 When a member of school staff is away, the response should invariably be to call upon a qualified supply teacher to deliver high quality learning experiences for the pupils concerned.
 Any other option is simply not good enough.